 How do I apply?

-- Firstly, refer to the application schedule and ensure you can commit to the full timeline
+- Firstly, refer to the application and programme dates and ensure you can commit to the full timeline

 - Share your aspiration to apply with your line manager, explore the entry criteria and gain their full endorsement before applying

-- Attend an information session (where possible both the delegate and their line manager should attend) this aspect of the application process is mandatory and the delegate's attendance must be recorded
+- Book and attend one of the information sessions (where possible both the delegate and their line manager should attend) this aspect of the application process is strongly recommened as previous Aurorans will be sharing their experience and giving practical advice on the application process.
+Delegate's attendance will be recorded

 - If applicants are successful they will be invited to attend a development day whereby they will participate in a short interview and will be asked to give a presentation